Betta fish are known as very territorial fish so if you have a betta fish, you may think of getting them another tank mate other than a fish.

 The Proper Way to Put Your Betta with a Ghost Shrimp

 You need to make sure that there is enough room in your aquarium for the ghost shrimp and betta fish to live together.
-The more room, the better so 15 gallons is the best size with lots of aquarium decorations for the betta to hide behind, in or explore.
-You want to keep your betta fish busy so that they don’t begin to focus too much attention on your ghost shrimp or they might start becoming aggressive toward it.
+The more room, the better, a 15-gallon tank is the best minimum size.
+Make sure your tank has decorations for the betta to hide behind, in, or explore.

 You should also put the ghost shrimp in the aquarium first so they can explore and get used to it.
 Betta fish can be territorial, so if they are already in the tank, it will be harder for them to accept their ghostly friend.